 Kevin M. Warsh

-Kevin M. Warsh serves as a distinguished visiting fellow at Stanford University’s Hoover Institution and as a lecturer at Stanford’s Graduate School of Business.
+Kevin Warsh is the Shepard Family Distinguished Visiting Fellow in Economics at Stanford University’s Hoover Institution and lecturer at Stanford’s Graduate School of Business.
 His most recent publication is Central Bank Governance and Oversight Reform A Policy Conference

 He advises several private and public companies, including serving on the board of directors of UPS.
 In addition, he is a member of the Group of Thirty.